About Support Beyond Stigma

 The goal of SBS is to provide an online community of support and understanding for the loved ones of individuals accused or convicted of possession of child sexual abuse material (CSAM), also known as child abuse material (CAM) and formerly referred to as child pornography.
 We recognize the existence and online circulation of such material is a grave and deeply distressing issue, which causes immense harm to victims and their families worldwide.
 Our intent is not to diminish the suffering endured by victims, but to acknowledge the complex ripple effects these cases have on all affected, including the families of those accused.

-Recent data shows the scale of this crisis: in 2023 alone, the National Center for Missing and Exploited Children (NCMEC) received more than 36 million reports of CSAM.
+In 2025 alone, the CyberTipline received 21.3 million reports that included more than 61.8 million images (NCMEC), videos and other files related to suspected child sexual exploitation - a number that continues to rise at an alarming pace.
 Each case represents a tragedy, first and foremost for the victims and their families, but also a profound challenge for the families of those accused or convicted.
 These families, sometimes referred to as secondary victims, often face sudden isolation, confusion, and stigma, while trying to navigate the emotional and legal complexities that follow.

 Importantly, individuals accused or convicted of CSAM possession are not a monolithic group.
 Cases can involve people of any age or background, including young people who may not fully understand the gravity or illegality of their actions.
 As technology evolves, the risks and exposures change as well with illegal material becoming more accessible through mainstream search engines and social media platforms.
 More and more often, headlines of CSAM arrests include individuals of all ages, but an incredible increase of arrests among Generation Z (those born between 1997 and 2012).
 The same will be true for Generation Alpha, those born between 2013 and 2025)